jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

     ```shell
     E       AttributeError: 'function' object has no attribute 'attribute_0'
     ```
-    how do we define an attribute in a function? update `module.py`
+    is it possible to define an attribute in a function and access it? update `module.py`
     ```python
     def Class():
         attribute_0 = None
         return None
     ```
-    the terminal still shows the same error
+    the terminal still shows the same error, our experiment had no effect on the test
-- update `module.py` to change the definition of `Class` using the `class` keyword instead of `def`
+- what if we use the `class` keyword to define `Class` instead of `def`
     ```python
     class Class():
         attribute_0 = None
         return None
     ```

-    the terminal will update to show a `SyntaxError`
+    the terminal now shows a `SyntaxError`
     ```shell
     E       return None
     E       ^^^^^^^^^^^
     E   SyntaxError: 'return' outside function
     ```
-    - We have a new error `SyntaxError` add this to the running list of Exceptions
+    - We add `SyntaxError` to our running list of exceptions
-    - The error is caused by the `return` statement being outside of a function
         ```python
         # Exceptions Encountered
         # AssertionError
         # ModuleNotFoundError
         # AttributeError
         # NameError
         # TypeError
         # SyntaxError
         ```
+    - The error is caused by the `return` statement being outside of a function
-- remove the troublesome line from `module.py`
+- remove the return statement
     ```python
     class Class():
         attribute_0 = None